wp-plugins/contact-form-multi/readme.txt

 = Features =

-* Actions: Ability to add an unlimited number of contact forms by clickilng the + button.
+* Actions: Ability to add an unlimited number of contact forms.
-* Actions: Ability to select different settings for each contcat form.
+* Actions: Ability to select different settings for each contact form.
-* Actions: Ability to choose an addressee - it can be any user or any email address.
-* Actions: Ability to add a field for the file attachment.
-* Actions: Ability to add a field for sending a copy of the message to the user who fills out the contact form.
-A copy will be sent to the email address specified while filling out the contact form.
-* Label: Ability to change a label when the fields are displayed.

 = Translation =